 - glass baby food jars, other sizes of glass jars

-- clear plastic pretzel containers (from bulk food depot) or similar
+- clear plastic pretzel containers (from bulk food depot) or other clear storage containers

-- shoe boxes (the kind with a removable lid, not the hinge lid) and copy paper boxes for storage
+- shoe boxes and copy paper boxes for storage

 - outdoor thermometer

 - wagons (child-sized or full-sized)

 - watering cans